Best Travel Insurance for Groups

 Baggage Loss and Delay

-Loss/theft coverage provides $500-$2,500 per person for replacing belongings.
-Delay coverage offers $100-$500 for essentials if bags arrive late.
+Loss/theft coverage provides $500 to $2,500 per person for replacing belongings.
+Delay coverage offers $100 to $500 for essentials if bags arrive late.
 Check per-item limits for expensive equipment, electronics or jewelry.

 What's Not Covered

-• Pre-existing conditions: Excluded unless you buy within 14-21 days of initial deposit and meet requirements
+• Pre-existing conditions: Excluded unless you buy within 14 to 21 days of your initial deposit and meet the plan's eligibility requirements

-• High-risk activities: Extreme sports require additional adventure coverage
+• High-risk activities: Extreme sports aren't covered under standard plans; adventure coverage is available as an add-on

 Small Business Travel Insurance

 Small businesses sending employees on group trips may need corporate policies beyond standard group coverage.
-Business travel insurance adds equipment protection, replacement employee expenses, and business-reason cancellation.
-These are protections personal policies exclude.
-Check if business credit cards provide complimentary coverage before purchasing separate policies.
+Business travel insurance adds equipment protection, replacement employee costs and business-reason cancellation; protections personal policies don't include.
+Check whether your business credit cards already provide complimentary travel coverage before buying a separate policy.

 How to Choose Group Travel Insurance